terraform-viettelidc/terraform-provider-vcloud/website/docs/r/nsxt_edgegateway.html.markdown

 ## IP allocation modes

-~> Starting with `v3.9.0` of Terraform Provider for VCD, NSX-T Edge Gateway supports automatic IP allocations.
+~> Starting with `v3.9.0` of Terraform Provider for VCLOUD, NSX-T Edge Gateway supports automatic IP allocations.
 More details in this section. **None** of these methods **should be applied** when Edge Gateway is using **IP Spaces**